 This type of count is taken by field data collectors who stand in pre-determined locations and use a standardized form.
 Pedestrian and bicycle counts can be collected on their own, or along with existing motor vehicle counts.
 These field observations are labor-intensive, but can provide more complex information than automated counting methods.
 Counts can be conducted along roadways segments, on trails, or at intersections.

 The National Bicycle and Pedestrian Documentation Project was the first standardized protocol for bicycle and pedestrian data collection.
 Coordinated count dates allow for the comparison of some counting locations or cities, but agencies are also free to use the methodology, count forms, and intercept surveys to start their own count programs.
-Some communities have gotten their count programs by partnering with advocacy groups or downtown business associations and enlisting the help of volunteers.
+Some communities have institutionalized their count programs by partnering with advocacy groups or downtown business associations and enlisting the help of volunteers.

 Seattle, Washington, has been collecting pedestrian counts biannually since 2006.
 The Metropolitan Improvement District collects data during the peak summer and winter periods and analyzes it for seasonal and time of day impacts on walking volumes.